machamp-nlp/machamp/README.md

 * Run on CPU (`--device -1`), which is actually only 4-10 times slower.

 Q: Why don't you support automatic dataset loading?
-A: The first author thinks this would discourage/complexify looking at the actual data, which is important.
+A: The first author thinks this would discourage/complexify looking at the actual data, which is important (https://twitter.com/abhi1thakur/status/1391657602900180993).

 Q: How can I predict on the test set automatically after training?
 A: You can't, because the first author thinks you shouldn't, this would automatically lead to overfitting/overusing of the test data.
 You have to manually run predict.py after training to get predictions on the test data.